pierrekz2/pierrekz2/README.md

 </div>

-## 📚 Estudos Atuais
+## 📚 Current Studies
-- 📖 Estudos constantes sobre Kubernetes, CI/CD e Infrastructure as Code
+- 📖 Ongoing learning on Kubernetes, CI/CD, and Infrastructure as Code
-- 🏆 Preparação para a certificação AWS SysOps Admin - Associate
+- 🏆 Preparing for the AWS SysOps Administrator – Associate certification

-## 📫 **Vamos nos conectar?**
+## 📫 **Let's Connect**

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/pierre-henrique-a92677145/)

-## ⚡ Curiosidades sobre mim
+## ⚡ Fun Facts About Me
-- 🎮 Apreciador de games e tecnologia.
+- 🎮 Passionate about video games and technology.
-- ⚽ Apaixonado por futebol.
+- ⚽ Avid football fan.
-- 🚗 Entusiasta de carros.
+- 🚗 Automotive enthusiast.
-- 👨‍👦 Pai do Lorenzo, sempre em busca de criar um mundo tecnológico para ele!
+- 👨‍👦 Proud father of Lorenzo, committed to creating a tech-driven and inspiring world for him.